cchjimmy/MuzicVisualizer/README.md

 * Only one visualization configuration available
 * Only one particle shape (square)
 * Unable to alter the colors of waveform and frequency graphs
+* Audio in the output recording will delay, if 'Record visualizer' is clicked first then the play button

 ![Visualizer](https://github.com/cchjimmy/MuzicVisualizer/blob/master/visualizer.png)